 Photograph: Sandy Butler

 Musician Martin Green explores the phenomenon that is modern brass banding.
-After following a poster at the National Mining Museum Scotland that said “brass in the park, this Saturday,” Martin discovered one of the most inspiring social music-making acts he’d ever witnessed.
+Martin Green was inspired to make the series after following a poster at the National Mining Museum Scotland that said “brass in the park, this Saturday,” Martin discovered one of the most inspiring social music-making acts he’d ever witnessed.

 Love, Spit and Valve Oil is produced by Rebecca Gaskell and Martin Green as part of A Sparklab Production and Lepus Co-Production for BBC Radio 4.
 Music composed by Martin Green and Orchestrated by Benjamin Woodgates.